ryanongwx/tp/docs/UserGuide.md

 ### Adding Medical Records : `addrecord`

-Adds a new patient's medical records to the app.
+Adds a new patient's medical record to the app.

 Format: `addrecord PATIENTID d/DATETIME c/CONDITION`
 - Adds a medical record to the patient with the `PATIENTID`